Did you know that engaged employees are 44% more productive as compared to just satisfied workers!

 Everyone loves to be appreciated for their efforts.
 When this directly comes from the managers and co-workers, employees can go that extra mile to reach their goals.
 Appreciation brings out the best in an employee.

-What Is the Difference Between an Employee Engagement Survey and Employee Satisfaction Survey?
+Employee Engagement Survey Vs Employee Satisfaction Survey

 At the outer level, both employee engagement and employee satisfaction look the same.
 But close analysis shows that there is a difference.
 While employee satisfaction measures the overall happiness of an employee with their job, employee engagement measures the genuine efforts put in by an employee for the company growth.